The Premier League's domestic flights dilemma

 But the data pointed towards a further four 'positioning flights' connected to this trip - three of which were to or from Scotland - totalling an additional 201 minutes.

-In addition to the 37 marked positioning flights, the BBC Sport research also observed instances of planes flying from one London airport to another in advance of a player flight - although not marked as 'positioning' flights, it is therefore possible the actual number could be higher.
+In addition to the 37 marked positioning flights, the BBC Sport research also observed instances of planes flying from one London airport to another in advance of a player flight - although not marked as 'positioning' flights.
+It is therefore possible the actual number could be higher.

 - Green Football Weekend: What are clubs, players and fans doing?